hcoles/pitest-site/quickstart/basic_concepts.markdown

 *Although this assumption seems reasonable, it is currently unproven.*

-Optimisation 5) carries the additonal risk that the mutations within the meta mutant might cancel each other out, leaving the behaviour of the class unchanged.
+Optimisation 5) carries the additional risk that the mutations within the meta mutant might cancel each other out, leaving the behaviour of the class unchanged.
 Again, it seems likely that this would be rare, but this has not been quanitified.

 Incremental analysis is currently controlled by two parameters

 *historyInputLocation*
 *historyOutputLocation*

 These point to the locations from which to read and write mutation analysis results.
-This can be the same location, if diferent locations are used you will need to implement some mechanism to swap the values between runs as PIT does itself does not currently provide a mechanism.
+This can be the same location, if different locations are used you will need to implement some mechanism to swap the values between runs as PIT does itself does not currently provide a mechanism.